 Check out our guide on the best DNA test for ancestry.

-Their 3-in-1 DNA test, therefore, provides information on your ethnicity and ancestry, your motherline, and your fatherline to give you a clear cut representation of your family history as far back as a generalized haplogroup.
+Living DNA’s 3-in-1 DNA test provides information on your ethnicity and family ancestry, and your maternal and paternal family lineage to give you a clear cut representation of your family history as far back as a generalized haplogroup.

 Of course, there is no such thing as the perfect DNA test, and the Living DNA service falls short on some fronts.
 For starters, there is no publicized database size for their platform.
 That means there’s no way to tell how many thousands or millions of DNA profiles are available on their system.